Publications of Thomas Colcombet

 Zoltán Ésik.

-The theorem of factorisation forests shows the existence of nested factorisations — a
+The theorem of factorisation forests shows the existence of

-la Ramsey — for finite words.
-This theorem has important applications in semigroup
+nested factorisations — a la Ramsey — for finite words.
+This theorem has important

 We provide two improvements to the standard result.
 First we improve on all